NIVeriStandAdd-Ons/Ballard-MIL-STD-1553-Custom-Device/README.md

 It's not implemented in the current code but if a chronological mode was required, it could be added.
 Mechanism to read the traffic in a chronological manner is already in place and used in the Custom Device.
 The current code parses/consumes the read records and updates the respective NI-VeriStand Channels.
 Another consumer could be added to the code to log or share (via network for instance) the traffic.

+NOTES:
+- The BC and simulated RTs have some individual Command Channels to Start and Stop them.
+The Command execution is triggered when a "1" value is written on NI-VeriStand Channel (value comes back to 0 automatically).
+- For Acyclic frame(s), emission (one at a time) is triggered when a "1" value is written on associated Trigger NI-VeriStand Channel.
+- If accepted by user during HardWare XML Load, there are TimeStamp Channels whenever it's available.
+This directly comes from the read Record (the 1553 frame) returned by the driver.
+It's the board time.
+So, for one 1553 frame, same TimeStamp information can be written to several NI-VeriStand TimeStamp channels (TimeStamp Channel from BC, TimeSTamp Channel from RT(s)).
+- To support broadcast frames, user needs to define a Remote Terminal at TA Address = 31.
+There is an XML attribute "broadcast", at Channel level, which defines whether TA address is used for RT at address 31 or as the broadcast RT.
+Refer to Ballard documentation (Cf. XML Schema) for more information.

 ### LabVIEW Version ###

 LabVIEW 2017